joshuacassidy/Stop-Saver/README.md

 stop no.

 # Your lucky travel Number
-Stop-Saver also provides some interesting feature where users are given with a random number and its lucky fact using Numbers-api.
+Stop-Saver also provides some interesting feature where users are given with a random number and its lucky fact using Numbers API.
 The random number changes everytime the page is refreshed.